 Hotwiring the Bard into Cyberspace W. Ron Hess

 Check the Submission Guidelines and Publication Agreement and Assignment of Copyright if you are considering submitting an article for publication.
-Submissions may be sent to the editor, Chris Pannell, via email.
+Submissions may be sent to the editor, Gary Goldstein, via email.
 Please put the words “The Oxfordian” in the subject line along with anything specific to your subject.